AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 * For source folder, the option to create review tasks is available.
 * When viewing the asset listing in list view and column view, a live copy asset or folder displays 'live copy' against it.
 This helps you easily identify live copies in a folder.

-## Compare MSM for Assets and Sites {#comparison}
+## Compare MSM for [!DNL Assets] and [!DNL Sites] {#comparison}

-In more scenarios, MSM for Assets matches the behavior of MSM for Sites functionality.
+In more scenarios, MSM for [!DNL Assets] matches the behavior of MSM for Sites functionality.
 Some key differences to note are:

-* Blueprint in MSM for Site is called Live Copy source in MSM for Assets.
+* Blueprint in MSM for [!DNL Sites] is called Live Copy source in MSM for [!DNL Assets].
-* In Sites, you can compare a blueprint and its live copy but it is not possible in Assets to compare a source to its live copy.
+* In Sites, you can compare a blueprint and its live copy but it is not possible in [!DNL Assets] to compare a source to its live copy.
-* You cannot edit a live copy in Assets.
+* You cannot edit a live copy in [!DNL Assets].
-* Sites usually have children, but Assets do not.
+* Sites usually have children, but [!DNL Assets] do not.
 The option to include or exclude children is not present when creating live copies of individual assets.
-* Removing the chapters step in the create site wizard is not supported in MSM for Assets.
+* Removing the chapters step in the create site wizard is not supported in MSM for [!DNL Assets].
-* Configuring MSM locks on page properties (Touch-enabled UI) is not supported in MSM for Assets.
+* Configuring MSM locks on page properties (Touch-enabled UI) is not supported in MSM for [!DNL Assets].
-* For MSM for Assets, use only the **[!UICONTROL Standard rollout config]**.
-The other rollout configurations are not available for MSM for Assets.
+* For MSM for [!DNL Assets], use only the **[!UICONTROL Standard rollout config]**.
+The other rollout configurations are not available for MSM for [!DNL Assets].

 ## Best practices {#bestpractices}